-- Half fill a large wide bowl with water and keep it aside on the kitchen counter.
-We will drop the fritters in the water after frying.
-In another large wide bowl, whisk together curd and salt.
+- In a large wide serving bowl, whisk together curd and salt.
 Then add water to make buttermilk and set aside.

 - Heat oil in a pan for deep frying on a medium heat.
 Check if it is hot by gently dropping a small portion of batter to the oil.
 It has to rise without browning a lot.

 - Then take small portions of the batter and shape to balls.
 Place the ball on a greased parchment paper.
 Flatten slightly and make a hole in the center.
 Grease your finger and transfer the vada to your fingers.
 Gently slide to the hot oil by shaking off your fingers.
 (You can also use a tablespoon to drop the batter & make balls.)